playbeing/dinish/docs/index.md

 On the [Github page](https://github.com/playbeing/dinish/tree/master/tools), you'll find a quick Python script to convert a woff2 file into embeddable CSS.
-Quick tip, not just for this font: use a tool like SASS to merge and compress your CSS; less hits on the webserver automatically translates into free performance for your site visitor!
+Quick tip, not just for this font: use a tool like SASS to merge and compress your CSS; causing fewer hits on the webserver automatically translates into free performance for your site visitor!
 In Jekyll, that is a [trivial change](https://github.com/playbeing/dinish/commit/4467855a292e0bd58ff7d933b7ef2148098eba66).